yogeshsingh2672000/chat-GPT-tweeting-bot/README.md

 ## API Config

-- Make a config folder in project folder
+- Make a config folder in chat-GPT-tweeting-bot

 - Make new json file `production.json` and paste you api-Key